-Fifteen tourmaline crystals belonging to the dravite-schorl series were studied in this work (Figure S1, Supporting Information) in order to obtain a correlation between their chemical composition, particularly the relative content of iron and magnesium, and the parameters in the Raman spectrum.
+Fifteen tourmaline crystals belonging to the dravite-schorl series were studied in this work (Figure S1 (Supplementary Information)) in order to obtain a correlation between their chemical composition, particularly the relative content of iron and magnesium, and the parameters in the Raman spectrum.
 The provenances of these minerals are reported in Table 1.

-Raman spectra were obtained with a micro-Raman spectrometer Horiba Jobin-Yvon LabRam equipped with an x-v motorised stage and a confocal Olympus microscope with a 50× ULWD objective, which allows spatial resolution of about 2 μm and a spectral resolution of 2 cm-1.
-Two excitation lines were used: a 632.8 nm He-Ne laser for the analysis of the lower wavenumber part of the spectrum (150-750 cm-1) and a 473.1 nm frequencydoubled Nd:YAG laser for the OH region (3400-3800 cm-1).
-Instrument calibration was done before each measurement session with the 520.7 cm-1 mode of silicon for the low wavenumber part of the spectrum and with the 2825 cm-1 neon emission line for the OH region.
-The two different excitation lines were used to highlight the two distinct spectral regions: the signal in the OH stretching region is stronger when using a 473.1 nm line than when using a 632.8 nm line, allowing us to precisely analyse the weak WHO peaks as well.
-However, fluorescence is higher in the fingerprint region
+Raman spectra were obtained with a Micro-Raman spectrometer Horiba Jobin-Yvon LabRam equipped with an x-y motorised stage and a confocal Olympus microscope with a 50x ULWD excitation lines were used: a 632.8 nm He-Ne laser for the analysis of the lower wavenumber part of the spectrum (150-750 cm-1) and a 473.1 nm frequency-doubled Nd:YAG laser for the OH region (3400-3800 cm-1).
+Instrument calibration was done before each measurement session with the 520.7 cm-1 mode of silicon for the low-wavenumbers part of the spectrum and with the 2825 cm-1 neon emission line for the OH region.
+The two different excitation lines were used to highlight the two distinct spectral regions: the signal in the OH stretching region is stronger when using a 473.1 nm line than when using a 632.8 nm line, allowing us to precisely analyse the weak ^wHO peaks as well.
+However, fluorescence is higher in the fingerprint region when a higher energy excitation line is used, hence the 632.8 nm line is preferred.
+Any fluorescence signal in the Raman spectra was subtracted using a polynomial baseline.